 Example: you have a toxic friend (you pick your toxin).
 You have two choices - accept that something is wrong or deny that something is wrong.
 If you accept there is something wrong, you can then choose whether or not you will continue to allow their brand of toxin in your life.
 If you deny there is something wrong you have no option but to continue allowing their toxicity to exist in your world.

 A clue: you cannot heal properly if there is perpetural toxicity in your life.

 Acceptance is the only way to have the freedom to find a solution.

 One last thought - acceptance and love are not interchangeable.
 Many proclaim the phrase "You have to accept me as I am" with the notion being that you must not only accept them as they are but you must also continue to allow them in your life.
 This is not true.
 You can accept someone is the way they are and then decide that they are not a good fit for your healthy life.
 You can love them from afar and be entirely genuine in that love.
 Remember, you have two choices.
 Just because someone doesn't like your choice doesn't make that choice invalid.

-A wife, a mom, a Certified Holistic Nutritionist, a cancer mom of a THRIVOR, a Momma Mentor with MaxLove Project, and a human who wants to educate, encourage, and empower you to take your healing seriously.
+A child of God, a wife, a mom, a Certified Holistic Nutritionist, a cancer mom of a THRIVOR, a Momma Mentor with MaxLove Project, and a human who wants to educate, encourage, and empower you to take your healing seriously.